-Program Philosophy and Design
+A. Program Philosophy and Design, Contractor will:

-Contractor will develop, document, and update program policies and procedures to maintain that homeless shelter program(s):

-- Focus on serving the households determined to need shelter at the time of assessment through the Coordinated Entry System.
-This entails serving households who are unsheltered or are at imminent risk of being unsheltered, who cannot otherwise be diverted from shelter entry. - Accept clients who are referred via the Coordinated Entry System. - Assess clients for the sole purpose of informing client's housing-focused case plan and determining immediate needs.
-Service needs or other types of assessments are not be used to make eligibility and admission decisions.
+- 1. Develop, document, and update program policies and procedures to maintain that homeless shelter program(s): - 2.
+Focus on serving the households determined to need shelter at the time of assessment through CES.
+This entails serving households who are unsheltered or are at imminent risk of being unsheltered, who cannot otherwise be diverted from shelter entry. - 3.
+Accept clients who are referred via CES. - 4.
+Assess clients for the sole purpose of informing client's housing-focused case plan and determining immediate needs.
+Service needs or other types of assessments are not to be used to make eligibility and admission decisions. - 5.
+Employ Housing First principles and seek to reduce requirements that act as barriers to shelter services.
+Contractor does not deny admission based on conditions of sobriety and/or an expressed commitment to becoming sober, participation in supportive services or other programming, proof of employment or citizenship, ability to pay, etc. - 6.
+Provide ongoing, comprehensive staff trainings on safety protocols and procedures, job functions and responsibilities, and emergency response protocol, and Housing First principles. - 7.
+Train all staff in cultural competence and sensitivity. - 8.
+Maintain written documentation of policies and procedures and update the documents as necessary.

-- Employ Housing First principles and seek to reduce requirements that act as barriers to shelter services.
-Contractor does not deny admission based on conditions of: sobriety and/or an expressed commitment to becoming sober, participation in supportive services or other programming, proof of employment or citizenship, ability to pay, etc. - Provide ongoing, comprehensive staff trainings on safety protocols and procedures, job functions and responsibilities, and emergency response protocol, and Housing First principles. - Train all staff in cultural competence and sensitivity. - Maintain written documentation of policies and procedures, and update the documents as necessary. - Operate in compliance with the Department of Housing and Urban Development's (HUD) Equal Access to Housing Final Rule, ensuring that all individuals have equal access and accommodations to shelter, regardless of gender, gender identity, sexual orientation, and/or marital status. - Record data for all clients served in the San Mateo County Clarity Homeless Management Information System (HMIS). - Shelter program(s) will obtain and record information of every client who stays in the shelter.
-Client information, including universal data elements and program-specific data elements, will be accurate, complete, and current. - Programs will train staff on HMIS data collection and entry. - Programs will continuously monitor data quality and review data/outcomes and utilize for continuous quality improvement.
+- 9. Operate in compliance with HUD Equal Access to Housing Final Rule, ensuring that all individuals have equal access and accommodations to shelter, regardless of gender, gender identity, sexual orientation, and/or marital status. - 10.
+Record data for all clients served in the San Mateo County Clarity Homeless Management Information System (HMIS). - 11.
+Shelter program(s) will obtain and record information of every client who stays in the shelter.
+Client information, including universal data elements and program-specific data elements, will be accurate, complete, and current. - 12.
+Programs will train staff on HMIS data collection and entry - 13.
+Programs will continuously monitor data quality and review data/outcomes and utilize for continuous quality improvement.